-Once rejoined, Philippe Henrique spun his car on the fast back straight.
+The French driver had barely rejoined and Philippe Henrique spun his car on the fast back straight.
 The Ferrari had nowhere to go and hit Henrique’s McLaren head on at high speed.
 Pieces of bodywork flew around, both cars spinning wildly.
 Both the Ferrari and the McLaren retired on the spot.

 As all this went on, Ryon had fallen way back with the damage suffered in his cosy come-together with Yves Plaçais as cause.

 Meanwhile, Sabre did a good job of regaining an impressive amount of space between the McLaren and Riddal’s Porsche.
-Grant in turn secured himself of a save cushion over David Jundt, who had quietly snuck into the top three.
+Grant in turn secured himself a save cushion over David Jundt, who had quietly snuck into the top three.

 What had briefly looked like becoming a thrilling five-way fight over the top spots, had by lap 20 thus settled into a top three that looked out of reach for the rest of the field.